ismailmubarik/AWS-SAA-C02-Course/20-NOSQL-and-DynamoDB/notes.md

 This can be saved in the console or fed to other visualation tools.

 You can optimize the original data set.
 How??

+Exam Power Up?
+If you are given a scenario where structured, semi-structured or unstructured data is stored on S3 and you need to perform Ad-hoc queries and you are charged only for the queries then Athena might be answer...